13 Nov Brain endurance training

 Brain Endurance Training

 Endurance – oh, how I love that word!
 How long we can last at our peak quality time in the office, on the practice court, in the arena, even in the living room (not bedroom 😊) greatly affects our results.
 Looking at endurance from the physiological perspective, there is almost nothing unknown to us; all information is out there and we can quickly find out why we get tired in the office, why our body cannot handle the desired pace in a 10K race, or why we lose our reaction time in the fifth set of a tennis match.
-But is it really that easy?
+But is it really that simple?

 The latest research in the science of human performance shows the real complexity of endurance, simply because of its very close relation to our brain.
 A distinction between physiological and psychological capacity of an athlete is smaller than it appears, and sometimes it looks as if we actually can’t have one without the other.